 We have excellent and long standing relationships with all of the leading law firms in the region.
-We launched in September 2013 the Clifford Chance Africa Academy (“CCAA”), which provides a structured training programme that is accessible for all our relationship African counsel.
-For law firms in the region, we have already held three sessions in Lagos and in Accra with the next one scheduled to be held in May 2017.
+We launched in September 2013 the Clifford Chance Africa Academy ("CCAA"), which provides a structured training programme that is accessible for all our relationship African counsel.
+For law firms in the region, we have already held four sessions in Lagos and in Accra.

-- Africa Multi-sourced Financing Deal of the Year 2015- Azura Edo IPP – IJ Global Awards
+- African Power Deal of the Year 2019 - Bridge power, Ghana – IJ Global Awards

-- African Power Deal of the Year 2014 – Cenpower – PFI Awards
+- African Power Deal of the Year 2019 - Bridge power, Ghana – PFI Awards

 - Nigeria – Advising SAHAM Finances on its acquisition, by the ECP (Emerging Capital Partner LLC) fund II led consortium, of a 53.6% share of the Nigerian reinsurances company, Continental Reinsurance PLC.